hatonthecat/Hurl/content/courses/course1/index.md

 Can Americans identify Arizona on a map?
 Nevada?
 New Mexico?

-Did Kurt Kobain really say "Mosquito?
-"How does he know?"
-And "Albino?" or "How would I know?"
+Did Kurt Kobain really say "Mosquito"? or "How does he know?"
+And did he say, "Albino"? or "How would I know?"

 ##### Readings